R1 gauge – Remote crackmeter

 Easy to use

-Over 7 years of autonomy possible
+Over 8 years of autonomy possible

-Flexible configuration that can be adjusted remotely
+Flexible configuration adjustable remotely

 4-step sensor installation